Seven cases hantavirus has been confirmed on board a cruise ship currently anchored off the coast of Cape Verde.

 11 April: A passenger died on board MV Hondius.
 The cause of death could not be determined.

-24 April: The passenger's body was removed, accompanied by his wife.
+24 April: The passenger's body was removed to St Helena, accompanied by his wife.

-27 April: Oceanwide Expeditions was informed that the man's wife had become unwell during the return journey and had later died.
+27 April: Oceanwide Expeditions was informed that the man's wife had become unwell during that journey and had later died.
 Both passengers were Dutch nationals.
 At this time, it was not confirmed that the deaths were connected to the current medical situation on board.

 27 April: Another passenger became seriously unwell and was medically evacuated to South Africa.
 This passenger, of British nationality, is being treated in an intensive care unit and is in a critical but stable condition.
 A variant of hantavirus was identified in this patient.

-There are currently two crew members on board with acute respiratory symptoms - one mild and one
+There are two crew members on board with acute respiratory symptoms - one mild and one

-MV Honduras remains off the coast of Cape Verde with 149 people on board.
-Local health authorities have visited the ship and assessed the situation.
+MV Honduras remained off the coast of Cape Verde with 149 people, including the two Irish people, on board.